A gentleman asked Kevin recently, “Why in the world would I want [a 3D printer] in my house? What practical applications are there for a man like me?”

 Enter a 3D printer!

 Kevin redesigned the knob to make it a little bit bigger and added some texture to make it easier to grasp.
-He 3D printed a new knob using ABS resin to make it strong and tough.
+He 3D printed a new knob using ABS filament to make it strong and tough.
 Now he can use both knobs again.
 The 3D-printed knob is now about three years old and still going.

 Next Kevin shows a few other things he’s used 3D printing for.
 He made a small box to carry vitamins on – and a long one, too.